-(a) Insufficient provision of qualified interpretation, sign language interpretation, information in Easy Read format, Plain German, Braille, and other measures to ensure the accessibility of health services for refugees with disabilities, stateless persons with disabilities, and of persons with disabilities in refugee-like situations;

-(b) Insufficient accessible information about the admissions process, the content of decisions taken therein, and about appropriate service providers, for refugees with disabilities, stateless persons with disabilities, and for persons with disabilities in refugeelike situations, about deficiencies in their referral to the appropriate services providers, and about insufficient access to crucial disability support schemes; (c) Reports that refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations, including unaccompanied children with disabilities, are frequently accommodated in facilities that are not accessible or not designed for these purposes, and are not provided the support measures necessary;

-(d) Insufficient targeted and regular training on the standards for the treatment and the rights of persons with disabilities under the Convention for the employees of all entities participating in the admissions process.
+- (a) Insufficient provision of qualified interpreters, sign language interpretation, information in Easy Read format, Plain German and Braille and other measures to ensure the accessibility of health services for refugees with disabilities, stateless persons with disabilities and persons with disabilities in refugee-like situations; - (b) Insufficient accessible information about the admissions process, the content of decisions taken therein and appropriate service providers for refugees with disabilities, stateless persons with disabilities and persons with disabilities in refugee-like situations, deficiencies in their referral to the appropriate services providers and insufficient access to crucial disability support schemes; - (c) Reports that refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations, including unaccompanied children with disabilities, are frequently accommodated in facilities that are not accessible or not designed for those purposes, and are not provided the necessary support measures; - (d) Insufficient targeted and regular training on the standards for the treatment and the rights of persons with disabilities under the Convention for the employees of all entities participating in the admissions process.

-(a) Provide qualified interpretation, sign language interpretation, information in Easy Read format, Plain German, Braille and other measures to ensure the accessibility of medical examinations of refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations;

-(b) Provide accessible information about the admissions process, the content of decisions taken therein, and service providers for refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations, and guarantee access to crucial support schemes to persons with disabilities in refugee-like situations and persons with disabilities under temporary protection;

-(c) Ensure that refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations, including unaccompanied children with disabilities, are accommodated in facilities that are accessible and designed for these purposes;

-(d) Intensify advanced training on the standards for the treatment of persons with disabilities and their rights under the Convention to all entities and their employees participating in the admissions process, as envisaged by the "Nationaler Aktionsplan Behinderung 2022 - 2030
+- (a) Provide qualified interpreters, sign language interpretation, information in Easy Read format, Plain German and Braille and other measures to ensure the accessibility of health services for refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations; - (b) Provide accessible information about the admissions process, the content of decisions taken therein and service providers for refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations and guarantee access to crucial support schemes to persons with disabilities in refugee-like situations and persons with disabilities under temporary protection; - (c) Ensure that refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations, including unaccompanied children with disabilities, are accommodated in facilities that are accessible and designed for those purposes; - (d) Provide targeted and regular training on the standards for the treatment of persons with disabilities and their rights under the Convention for the employees of all entities participating in the admissions process, as envisaged by the National Action Plan on Disability for the period 2022-2030.